Rvktx/speedtest_cli_exporter_docker/README.md

     Speedtest exporter for prometheus.

     optional arguments:
       -h, --help        show this help message and exit --port PORT       Port to listen for requests.
       --server SERVER   Number of server to test.
+      --license BOOL    You need to set this to True in order to accept Ookla's license and use this exporter.
+      --gdpr BOOL       You need to set this to True in order to accept Ookla's GDPR and use this exporter.

 ### Docker